kethan1/Bias-Buster/README.md

 # Bias Buster

+## User Guide

+Download the latest built extension using this link: https://github.com/kethan1/Bias-Buster/releases/latest/download/Bias-Buster-Extension.zip.

+Unzip the file and go to `chrome://extensions`.
+Then, click on load unpacked and select the folder containing the Bias Buster Extension.

 ## Inspiration

 Misinformation has grown widespread in the recent decades as a result of the rapid increase of technological communication.
 The majority of the population learn a considerable amount of information from online sources and social media; however, it is often difficult to distinguish whether this information is incorrect or holds bias, even from the most reputable of sources.